How Does the Social Security Administration Define "Disability"?

 The Social Security Administration maintains a very extensive list of various conditions that can qualify someone for disability benefits.
 Even if your condition is not listed for some reason, they will still evaluate it to see if it is equivalent to a condition that is already on the list.

-If you believe that you fit the Social Security Administration's definition of "disabled" and need assistance with your application, call (800) 860-8021 to schedule a free consultation with the Accident & Disability Attorneys of Monge & Associates.
+If you believe that you fit the Social Security Administration's definition of "disabled" and need assistance with your application, call (800) 860-8021 to schedule a free consultation with the attorneys of Monge & Associates.